EV charging in Australia

 Counts derived from imported station inventory in Australia.

-- Is rooftop solar useful for EV charging in Australia?
+- Are there any government incentives for EV charging in Australia?